 Right now, TIME is my biggest stressor.
-And, as I am nine months pregnant, I’m exhausting a heck of a lot of energy I don’t have trying to slow down and speed up time to accommodate my own frantic ranting:
+And, as I am nine months pregnant, I’m exhausting a great deal of energy I don’t have trying to both slow down and speed up time to accommodate my own frantic ranting:

 “Our new house isn’t ready and neither am I!
 I need more time before this baby gets here!
 On the other hand, if I have to be pregnant for one more day I’m literally going to die.
 I can’t make it a few more weeks.
 But actually, kid, you have to stay in there until next Thursday; then you have permission to come out.
 But actually, I’m exhausted and miserable and in pain and tired of these contractions, so maybe we should just get the show on the road.
 But actually,– oh that’s right– it’s still too early.
 The longer you stay in there, the healthier you’ll be.
 So let’s speed up time and get through one more week… oh god… one more week…”

 and it continues.